What is electricity? This question brings up a morass of

 of the factors of energy, the other factor being 'Potential.' "

 (Also see Part 1, Chapter II, Definition of Electricity as a

 Mathematical Quantity, and Definition of the Unit of

 Maxwell goes on to point out that *force* cannot be energy, because energy

 equals force times distance (if force was energy, then after we

-multiplied it by distance, the result could no longer be energy.)
+multiplied force by distance, the result could no longer be energy.)

-And *mass* cannot be energy because mass multiplied by height gives
+And in a similar way, *mass* cannot be energy because mass multiplied by

 So even though Maxwell was writing in 1891, and even though electricity